Global Journalism and Public Relations MAStudy level: Postgraduate

 Specialist Research and Analysis - 10 credits

-This module introduces a range of research tools and associated methods needed to undertake independent research on identified themes and issues in specialist journalism and public relations – relating to texts, audiences and industry.
+This module introduces a range of research tools and associated methods needed to undertake independent research on identified themes and issues in specialist journalism and PR – relating to texts, audiences and industry.
 It provides grounding in a range of analytical techniques and ways of interpreting materials and examines how these can be used to explore contemporary themes and issues which concern journalists, and journalism, as well as public relations in the UK and around the world.
-Concentrating mainly on textual analysis, the module helps to prepare you for research-led inquiry relating to journalism and public relations, including your major research project and investigative journalism.
+Concentrating mainly on textual analysis, the module helps to prepare you for research-led inquiry relating to journalism and PR, including your major research project and investigative journalism.

 Major Project - 50 credits

 The major project provides you with an opportunity to create an original and intellectually critical extended piece of writing and/or practical project portfolio.
-With an allocated specialist tutor you will aim to create a major piece of work on a theme or topic or issue which is relevant to your specialist journalism and/or public relations interest and worthy of a sustained in-depth inquiry.
+With an allocated specialist tutor you will aim to create a major piece of work on a theme, topic or issue which is relevant to your specialist journalism and/or public relations interest and worthy of a sustained in-depth inquiry.

 With professional experience option

 The professional experience opportunity2 enables you the opportunity to apply for optional professional experience in semester 1, which, upon successfully securing an opportunity, will extend the duration of your master’s to either 16, 20 or 24 months.
 The professional experience provides an opportunity for you to develop expertise and experience in your chosen field with the aim of enhancing your employability.

 Please note that the optional professional experience modules incur an additional tuition fee, which for one semester of professional experience is £1,333.33, for two semesters of professional experience is £2,666.67, and for three semesters of professional experience is £4,000.

 Professional experience may also be subject to additional costs, visa requirements being met, subject to availability and/or competitive application.
 Professional experience opportunities are not guaranteed but you will benefit from the support of our Talent Team in trying to find and secure an opportunity.
 Find out more about the professional experience option.